- When the Downloads folder is not responding, that usually signals a problem with File Explorer.

 - Right-click your Downloads directory and select Properties.

-- Select the Apply option, and click OK to close the window.
+- Then click the Also apply this template to all subfolders checkbox, select the Apply option, and click OK to close the window.

-4. Select the Always Show Icons Option
+4. Select the Always show icons option

-- Select the Always show icons, never thumbnails option.
+- Click the View tab and select the Always show icons, never thumbnails option.

-- Click OK to close the Folder Options window.
+- Press the Apply button and then click OK to close the window.

 5. Disable Automatic Folder Type Discovery

 5.1 Disable Automatic Folder Type Discovery using the Registry Editor

 - Press the Windows key + R to start a Run window, type regedit and hit Enter or click OK.

 - Navigate to the following Registry key:

 - Now, delete the subkeys Bags and BagsMRU subkeys under Shell.